Rumbaar/Electricity-Daily-Charge-HA/README.md

 ![image](https://user-images.githubusercontent.com/84074944/236602914-010a9213-4925-443b-bd8e-7fd82c9df4be.png)

 2. Create a Helper - "Input Dateime" called "DailyChargeStartTime" which is the start time used in the calculation of the '1W' over the 24 hours which is devided over the whole day and increases hourly for the hour segments in the Energy Dashboard.
+You will need to create this via the GUI, as access to the storage area for helper code isn't readily available.
+Example is for format syntax purposes.
 ```yaml
 {
   "version": 1,